IBM/pacontentservicesapi/source/includes/_put.md

 # PUT requests
-You can use PUT requests to update an asset in Planning Analytics Workspace.
+You can use PUT requests to update an asset's `custom_properties` or `content` properties in Planning Analytics Workspace.

 ## Update an asset using the asset ID and type